purpleax/eCommerce-API-demo/README.md

 - SQLite database file: `backend/app.db`
 - SQLAlchemy models in `backend/app/models.py`
 - Demo seed data defined in `backend/app/seed_data.py`
+  - Includes a curated catalog of 12 motorsport apparel & gear items for demos

 Resetting the demo is as simple as deleting `backend/app.db`; the next startup will recreate and reseed the database.
 You can also call the admin-only endpoint `POST /api/admin/reset` to drop and reseed the database without filesystem access.